thesw0rd/StreamScreenLAN/README.md

 # 🖥️ StreamScreenLAN

 A lightweight, cross-platform tool for streaming your desktop over **HTTP** within your local network — viewable directly in any browser.
+Or, if you set port-forwarding on your router, it can be accessed from anywhere in internet.

 ---